Your Initial Appearance – Arraignment

 The presentation of evidence is the meat of the trial.
 This is where both sides argue their case.
 The prosecution tries to prove “beyond a reasonable doubt” that you are guilty.
 The defense works on your behalf to show the jury that you are innocent of the charges.

-Evidence is shown and witnesses may testify both for the prosecution and in your defense.
+The evidence is shown and witnesses may testify both for the prosecution and in your defense.
 Both sides take turns until all of the evidence is presented.
 Before the jury makes its decision both parties can give closing statements, to summarize the case for the jury.

 Before the members of the jury leave to make a decision, the judge will remind them of their duty and any rules they must follow.
 Jury deliberations can take minutes or days.